SharePoint Tip: Integrating Microsoft SharePoint Online Library with Office 365

 PowerPoint tip: Resetting a Slide To The Default Layout

 In Microsoft PowerPoint, most slides start from one of several predefined layouts.
-The layout includes placeholders which can be used to insert text, pictures, tables, charts, diagrams, and videos.
-These layouts allow you to easily format the page and make sure that slides maintain a standard look and feel.
+You can insert text, pictures, tables, charts, diagrams, and videos when you use the placeholders included in the layout.
+You can easily format the page and make sure that slides maintain a standard look and feel.

 Excel tip: How to use Get & Transform to Merge Columns